Public Health Funerals

 - Council Tax Benefit

-More information, including a claim form, is available on the gov.uk website (Central Government) and on the Money Advice Service website.
+More information on how to make a claim, including a claim form, is available on the gov.uk website (Central Government) and on the Money Advice Service website.

 Public Health Act 1984